YaoZhong-Kang/YaoZhong-Kang.github.io/_pages/about.md

 ## Hi, I'm Yao-Zhong Kang.

-I am an M.Sc. candidate in **Theoretical Physics at Shanghai University**, jointly trained at the **Shanghai Institute of Applied Physics, Chinese Academy of Sciences (SINAP, CAS)**, under the supervision of Research Professor Yang Zou and Research Professor Jian Guo.
+I am an M.Sc. candidate in **Theoretical Physics at Shanghai University**, conducting my research jointly with the **Shanghai Institute of Applied Physics, Chinese Academy of Sciences (SINAP, CAS)**, under the supervision of **Research Professor Yang Zou** and **Research Professor Jian Guo**.

-My research lies at the intersection of **reactor physics, numerical methods, and scientific machine learning**.
-I am particularly interested in developing AI methods that can work together with established numerical solvers, rather than simply replacing them.
+My research focuses on **computational reactor physics** and **scientific machine learning**, particularly on how learned models can be incorporated into established numerical methods for neutron diffusion problems.

-My current research focuses on **physics-informed machine learning**, **neural operators**, and **AI-assisted numerical methods for neutron diffusion eigenvalue problems**.
-Looking forward, I am interested in extending these ideas toward **Monte Carlo neutron transport and high-performance scientific computing**.
+I have worked on **physics-informed neural networks** for heterogeneous neutron diffusion eigenvalue problems and, more recently, on **neural operators** for accelerating fission-source iteration through improved initialization.
+I am also interested in extending these ideas to **Monte Carlo neutron transport and high-performance computing**.

 > **Research theme:**
 > Physics-informed learning → AI-assisted trusted solvers → AI-assisted Monte Carlo transport